 A progestin known as ‘drospirenone’ that is contained in newer fourth generation birth control products has been linked to an increased risk for serious physical side effects including blood clots and venous thromboembolism (VTE).
 If your contraceptive contains drospirenone, contact your healthcare provider immediately.
 Birth control pills containing drospirenone include Yaz (generics Gianvi and Loryna), Yasmin (generics Ocella, Syeda, and Zarah), Beyaz, and Safyral.

-Free Drospirenone Case Evaluation: If you or a loved one has been injured a birth control product that contains drospirenone, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Drospirenone Lawsuit Evaluation: If you or a loved one suffered a blood clot after taking a drospirenone-containing birth control pill, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 Drospirenone is a type of female sex hormone called a progestin that is used in combination with estrogen as a contraceptive.
 Birth control products in this class work by preventing the release of eggs from the ovaries (ovulation) and changing the cervical mucus and the lining of the uterus to prevent pregnancy.
 Unfortunately, drospirenone has been increasingly linked to severe blood clots and venous thromboembolism (VTE) in a high number of women using contraceptives that contain the hormone.